MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/deploy.md

  - Share Guest attestation - email with portal link (portal only)
  - Contact - Create portal invitation (portal only)

-## Appendix: Deploy the Return to the Workplace portal
+## Appendix: Deploy the Return to the Workplace Portal

-This section provides information around how to install the Return to the Workplace portal.
+This section provides information on how to install the Return to the Workplace portal.

-### Step 1: Create a new Portal
+### Step 1: Create a new portal

 1. Go to [Power Apps](https://make.powerapps.com).
-Select the environment you want to install the portal on.
+Select the environment you want to install the portal.

-2. Select **Create** on the left side.

-3. Select **Portal from blank**.
+1. Select **Apps** from the left navigation pane, select **New app** and then select **POrtal**.

    > [!div class="mx-imgBorder"]
    > ![Create portal](media/create-portal.png "Create portal")

-4. Fill in the name and the address.
-Leave the language on English and press **Create**.
+1. Enter appropriate values and then select **Create** .

    > [!div class="mx-imgBorder"]
    > ![Portal details](media/enter-portal-name.png "Portal details")

-5. You will see a popup appearing on the top right saying that the portal provisioning has started.
-Select Apps on the left side, you see the name of your portal app appear in the list.
+1. You'll see a popup appearing on the top right displaying that the portal provisioning has started.
+Select **Apps** from the left navigation pane, you'll see the name of your portal from the list of available apps.
 As soon as provisioning completes, the link will be active.

    > [!div class="mx-imgBorder"]
    > ![Portal provisioning notice](media/portal-provisioning.png "Portal provisioning notice")